nationalarchives/tdr-dev-documentation/architecture-decision-records/0007-s3-user-access-to-objects.md

 There is additional detail on the authentication flow for both approaches available here: https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html

 For the spike examples of using both methods were used.
 This was because the custom method was quicker to set up initially to help prove the IAM policy would restrict access to a user’s AWS S3 objects.

+For production the OpenId method should be used as this is standards based.

 ### Practical Example